 Following a change of hands in 1996 to its namesake company the Ambassador Theatre Group, the theatre was redeveloped into two small spaces and the Royal Court held a residency there until 1999 when the venue was returned to its original layout.
 The name was also changed to New Ambassadors and the theatre played host to more niche productions, the likes of which were normally seen in smaller fringe venues.

 It wasn’t until 2007 that the name reverted to The Ambassadors and a thorough refurbishment took place.
-More commercial type shows began appearing again, such as the Menier Chocolate Factory’s revival of Little Shop of Horrors and in October of that year the theatrical sensation Stomp opened and has played ever since.
+More commercial type shows began appearing again, such as the Menier Chocolate Factory’s revival of Little Shop of Horrors and in October of that year the theatrical sensation Stomp opened and has played there for over a decade, but it was annoucned the show would close in January 2018.

 The auditorium has two levels – Stalls and Dress Circle.
 Whilst an intimate space, there are a couple of obstacles patrons may wish to be aware of.